It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 In short, it’s okay to put him to sleep without burping.

-But if he does need to burp while he’s sleepy, now you know the baby burping tricks to help.
-Hold him upright for five minutes and pat his back to help his stomach digest.
+But if he does need to burp while he’s sleepy, now you know a few baby burping tricks to help him do so.
+Hold him upright for five minutes and pat his back.
 If that’s not enough, hold him in the same position and gently rock him.

 Get more tips: